CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     The opposite of step 4 above, just go back and remove the `-Force` from the script again.
 There's no reason to actually renew the certificate every day, since Let's Encrypt certificates expire after 90 days.

 ## Finale
 You're done.
-Hopefully you've got a fully working Jellyfin + IIS setup working now.
+Hopefully you've got a fully working Jellyfin + IIS setup now.

 Thanks for reading my guide.
 Like mentioned previously, if you found any mistakes in this guide, please open an issue here on GitHub and I'll try to fix it.
 Enjoy your new media server!